FloWEffect/CCP/App Pitch.md

 |Twitter  |        196.28|     77259|   2674536|
 |OANC     |         92.26|   1463146|  14728941|

-Currently, the focus was exclusively on (american) english, but the general framework can be easily adapted to accomodate other languages as well.
+Currently, the focus was exclusively on (American) English, but the general framework can be easily adapted to accommodate other languages as well.

 The Algorithm
 ========================================================

-Over the course of development I have implemented various smoothing and discounting techniques to prepare the data properly for prediction.
+Over the course of development I have implemented and evaluated various smoothing and discounting techniques to prepare the data properly for prediction.
 Among the implemented methods were:

 * Absolute Discounting
 * Good Turing Discounting